 IDfy is structured differently than most startups, Specifically with regard to handling tough problems.
 It’s structured in a way that pays less attention to the hammer and more to the nails that keep things together.

-We’ve learnt this the hard way.
+We’ve learned this the hard way.
 We made mistakes.
-But I took a cue from my time at Laurel Networks and restructured the team differently to solve for the ‘Hammer searching for the Nail’ syndrome.
-We are now organized around solutions and not around technologies like AI, Block Chain, Front-end, Back-end etc.
+But I took a cue from my time at Laurel Networks and restructured the team differently to solve the ‘Hammer searching for the Nail’ syndrome.
+We are now organized around solutions and not around technologies like AI, Block Chain, Front-end, Back-end, etc.

 Google, Amazon, Uber.
 I am sure they scale because they focus on scalable architectures.
 And not so much on the latest cool hammer in town.